SummaryRead the full fact sheet

 Children with heart defects need special care to prevent infections

-All children with heart defects should be given antibiotics when they have teeth extracted or when they have other surgery that involves the mouth, nose, intestinal organs or genito-urinary systems.
+Please speak with your child’s cardiologist about whether your child requires antibiotics for some procedures such as when they have teeth removed or when they have other surgery which involves the mouth, nose, intestinal organs or genito-urinary systems.
 Bacteria may enter the bloodstream during these procedures and can cause serious infection (known as infective endocarditis) in the abnormal part of the heart.

 All medications should be checked with the pharmacist, family doctor or cardiologist.
 The usual immunisations should be given at the normal times after advice from the doctor.